17kp/17thousandpages.ca/README.md

 We believe in openness and transparency.
 All our books are in open formats and permissively licensed.

-- DRM-Free eBooks for all devices
-- Creative Commons BY-NC-ND 4.0 Licences

 ---

 © 2014 17 Thousand Pages Publishing